Identity Theft & Driver License Fraud Protection

 Driver Privacy Protection Act

 Florida residents have the right to protect personal information in their driver license and motor vehicle records from disclosure.
 A number of exceptions were specified by law; those individuals/businesses will continue to have access to the data.
+For more information or to submit a suspected misuse complaint form, please click here.

 Protecting Yourself from Consumer Fraud